cityofaustin/vision-zero/database/README.md

 \*_Work in progress_

-This diagram provides illustrates the systems and processes which make up our Crash Data System.
+This diagram illustrates the systems and processes which make up our Crash Data System.
 It is not meant to be exhaustive.

 ![Diagram of the various networks, systems, and databases which entail the Crash Data System](../docs/images/system_diagram.jpg)